Branch-and-Bound Performance Estimation Programming: A Unified Methodology for Constructing Optimal Optimization Methods: Applications

-with $i\in[1:N]$ can achieve an accelerated rate for minimizing $L$-smooth convex functions when the stepsize $\{h_{i}\}_{i\in[0:N-1]}$ is chosen optimally.
-We denote the class of FSFOM of this form as $\mathcal{G}_{N}\subset\mathcal{M}_N$.
-It is relatively straightforward to show that the unaccelerated $\mathcal{O}(1/k)$ rate cannot be surpassed if $\{h_{i}\}_{i\in[0:N-1]}$ stays within the ``standard'' range $(0,2)$ by considering the counter example of \cite[Theorem~2]{drori2014performance}.
+As we discuss in $\mathsection$\ref{subsubsec:lowero1k}, it is relatively straightforward to show that the unaccelerated $\mathcal{O}(1/k)$ rate cannot be surpassed if $\{h_{i}\}_{i\in[0:N-1]}$ stays within the ``standard'' range $(0,2)$.
 However, Young's method \cite{young1953} uses long steps satisfying $1 <h_{i}<L/\mu$ for some $i$ to achieve an accelerated rate for $L$-smooth and $\mu$-strongly convex quadratics.
 The question is whether a similar use of long steps can provide an acceleration in the smooth convex setup.

 Formally, we choose the function class

 performance measure $\mathcal{E}=f(x_{N})-f(x_{\star})$, and initial condition $\mathcal{C}=\|x_{0}-x_{\star}\|^{2}-R^{2}\leq0$ with $R>0$.
 We solve the following instance of \eqref{eq:main-min-max-problem}: